When is it time to replace?

 - The potential costs and possibility of future AC repairs.

 - The energy savings of new AC equipment.

 - The lower repair costs of AC new equipment.

 - The added comfort of a new AC system.

 - The expense of installing a new AC system.

 3) Some rooms in your home are too hot or too cold.

 Improper equipment operation, duct problems or inadequate insulation could be the cause.
 Have these problems addressed when installing a new system.

-Install a programmable thermostat or have a good contractor install one and instruct you on its use — to start saving energy and money while you are away or sleeping a programable thermostats really do work — but only if you actually use the programing function.
+Install a programmable thermostat or have a good contractor install one and instruct you on its use — to start saving energy and money while they’re away or sleeping.

 Poor equipment operation, inadequate equipment, and leaky ductwork can cause the air to be too dry in the winter or too humid in the summer.
 AirOne will perform a manuel J load calculation on your have and have specific recomendations about how to reduce indoor humidity levels.
 New features available today can help better control indoor humidity problems.